pandas-dev/pandas/doc/source/user_guide/groupby.rst

 ------------------------

-With the GroupBy object in hand, iterating through the grouped data is very natural and works similarly to :py:func:`itertools.groupby`:
+With the GroupBy object in hand, iterating through the grouped data is very natural and functions similarly to :py:func:`itertools.groupby`:

 .. ipython::